 The payment of dividends by our subsidiaries is, under certain circumstances, limited under statutory regulations and insurance law, which require our insurance subsidiaries to maintain certain measures of solvency and liquidity.
 In addition, Bermuda regulations require approval from the Bermuda Monetary Authority ("BMA") for any reduction of capital in excess of 15% of statutory capital, as defined in the Insurance Act.
 At September 30, 2010, the statutory capital and surplus of our Bermuda insurance and reinsurance subsidiaries was \$3.3 billion, and the amount of capital and surplus required to be maintained was \$565.3 million.
-During the first nine months of 2010, Renaissance Reinsurance, DaVinciRe and the operating subsidiaries of RenRe Insurance returned capital to our holding company, which included dividends declared and return of capital contributions received, of \$391.0 million, \$176.4 million and \$nil, respectively, compared with \$645.7 million, \$nil and \$nil, respectively, during the first nine months of 2009.
+During the first nine months of 2010, Renaissance Reinsurance, DaVinciRe and the operating subsidiaries of RenRe Insurance returned capital to our holding company, which included dividends declared and return of capital, net of capital contributions received, of \$391.0 million, \$176.4 million and \$nil, respectively, compared with \$645.7 million, \$nil and \$nil, respectively, during the first nine months of 2009.

 Our principal U.S. insurance subsidiary, Stonington, is also required to maintain certain measures of solvency and liquidity.
 Restrictions with respect to dividends are based on state statutes.
 In addition, there are restrictions based on risk-based capital tests which are the threshold that constitutes the authorized control level.
 If Stonington's statutory capital and surplus falls below the authorized control level, the Texas Department of Insurance ("TDI") is authorized to take whatever regulatory actions are considered necessary to protect policyholders and creditors.
-At September 30, 2010, the estimated consolidated statutory capital and surplus from prior operations, Stonington cannot currently pay an ordinary dividend without TDI approval.
+At September 30, 2010, the estimated consolidated statutory capital and surplus of Stonington was \$130.4 million.
+Because of an accumulated deficit in earned surplus from prior operations, Stonington cannot currently pay an ordinary dividend without TDI approval.